jcyuan/FairyGUI-PixiJS/README.md

 * No complex skin configuration.
 All UI elements are seperated alone and can be mixed up to build more complex components.
 * Timeline tool provided for creating transitions at the design time.
 * Support image compression with options for image quality etc, you can adjust options to reduce the size of the final package when publish project.
-* Support sequence frame animation creating, you can even treat the animation as an image for using at the design time.
+* Support sequence frame animation creating, you can even treat the animation as an image to use at the design time.
-* Support bitmap fonts which created by the BMFont technology, and support creating bitmap font using pictures.
+* Support bitmap fonts which created by BMFont technology, and support creating bitmap font using pictures.
 * Project files are stored separately, in order to suit the version controlling, and for project collaboration.
 * Preview functionality provided.
 What you can see in the preview mode is what you'll get at the runtime.
-* Flexible publish strategy, support packing atlas automatically, or define many separated atlases you want.
+* Flexible publish strategy, support packing atlas automatically, or define many separated atlases as you want.
-* I18n supported.
-* Resolution adaptive.
+* Mobile Landscape / Portrait

 #特性
 * WYSWYG